-Dr. Marrero is Professor of Secondary Science Education and Co-Director of the Mercy College Center for STEM Education.
+Dr. Marrero is Professor of Secondary Science Education and Co-Director of the Mercy University Center for STEM Education.
 She has served as PI, co-Director or Co-PI on several large grants from the National Science Foundation, NASA and Wipro, Ltd., totaling more than $6 million.

 In 2018, Dr. Marrero was a Fulbright Scholar at the National College of Ireland, Dublin, where she facilitated workshops and researched the international implementation of FLORES (Family Learning and Outreach for Research and Education in STEM), a family involvement program for early childhood learners and their families.

 Dr. Marrero's research interests are in ocean literacy for teachers and students (she co-authored a high school marine science textbook), and teacher education in STEM.
 She is a past president of the National Marine Educators Association (2018-19).

 EdD, Science Education, Teachers College, Columbia University

 BS, Biological Sciences, Cornell University